mysteriumnetwork/discovery/README.md

 ### Features
 * Fetch MYST prices from the public API
 * Create prices for nodes based on the load and multiplier in the countries
-* Listen for proposals from NATS Broker and enhance them with quality metrics and tags
+* Listen for proposals from NATS Broker and enhance them with quality metrics
 * Run proposal expiration job
 * Update price config by Universe Admin
 * Use Postgres to save proposals, configs, and country multipliers